valtyr-nidavellir/RuneCrypt/README.md

 # RuneCrypt
-~A hardcore encryption application~
+A hardcore encryption application /n
-Currently in beta testing
+Currently in beta testing/n
-Available on Windows and Linux
+Available on Windows and Linux/n

 #Basic Usage:
  Most used commands-